 Highland Christian School’s curriculum is aligned with Indiana State standards.
 These standards, adopted by the State in 2014, have been validated as indicators for college and career readiness.
 Standards-based learning focuses on student proficiency against these objective knowledge standards.
-From these, Highland Christian School has identified “Power Standards” that are essential at each grade level.
+From this list of standards, Highland Christian School has identified “Power Standards” that are essential at each grade level.

 Along with standards-based learning, we practice standards-based grading.
-Standards-based grading (SBG) is making a substantial educational impact for students from kindergarten to 8th grade, both in our school and schools throughout the nation.
+Standards-based grading (SBG) provides parents and students specific, meaningful information in regard to a student’s mastery of each standard.
+Standards-based grading is making a substantial educational impact for students from kindergarten to 8th grade, both in our school and schools throughout the nation.
 This transition to standards-based grading is beneficial for teachers, parents, and most importantly, the students in the following ways:

 - SBG allows teachers to clearly define student progress at a given skill.